Drone Photography for Beginners – 9 Tips for Epic Photos

 In recent models of the DJI line JPEG images have improved a lot, therefore they can be used to quickly share them on social media

-5 – Composition of Drone Photos
+5 – Composition

 The same scene may look very different, in many cases better, by applying some basic rules of composition.
 And in any case, by knowing the rules it is possible to break them